uCalgary-iGEM-2025/.github/profile/README.md

 # Hi there 👋

-## 🙋‍♀️ What is our organization all about?
-We are the 2025 University of Calgary iGEM team and are working towards creating open-source tools for our diagnostic platform!
+We are the 2025 University of Calgary iGEM team and are working towards creating open-source tools for our diagnostic platform! 🙋‍♀️

 ## 🐚 How can the community get involved?
 We are avid supporters of contributing to the open-source community and the community is free to utilize our tools!